Amir Amor: Career beginnings

-Amor partners up with Plan B to produce his first album, Paint It Blacker: The Bootleg Album.
-A series of tracks of hip hop beats covering the likes of The Rolling Stones, Leonard Cohen and Radiohead.
-Amor's sensibility of merging live sounds with the electronic begins to solidify – and with this, Plan B gets signed to 679 Records, and Amor begins to get hired as a beat maker – programming for other producers across Europe.
-He also begins touring as a session musician with a post-hardcore rock band, and in another as a bass player with live electronics.
-Plan B hires him again to score his first short film, Michelle.
-It is during this time that Amor reunites with his brother who stayed in Iran, Shahrokh Izadkhah, and finds an incredible alignment of interests.
+Amor partnered up with Plan B to produce his first album, Paint It Blacker: The Bootleg Album, a series of tracks of hip hop beats covering the likes of the Rolling Stones, Leonard Cohen and Radiohead.
+Amor's sensibility of merging live sounds with the electronic begins to solidify – and with this, Plan B was signed to 679 Records, and Amor began to get hired as a beat maker – programming for other producers across Europe.
+He also began touring as a session musician with a post-hardcore rock band, and in another as a bass player with live electronics.
+Plan B hired him again to score his first short film, Michelle.
+It is during this time that Amor reunited with his brother who stayed in Iran, Shahrokh Izadkhah, and found an alignment of interests.
 Shahrokh also happened to be a musician and guitarist, and co-founded the influential Persian rock band O-Hum.
-They kindle a relationship that begins the workings of their company, Future Instruments.
+They kindle a relationship that began the workings of their company, Future Instruments.

-Then in 2009, during a session with Little Boots, Amor convinces Nick Worthington, former A&R of XL Recordings and founder of 679, to come down.
-A conversation that ends up in a partnership to open a studio, Major Toms.
+In 2009, during a session with Little Boots, Amor convinced Nick Worthington, former A&R of XL Recordings and founder of 679, to come down.
+A conversation ended up in a partnership to open a studio, Major Toms.
 A space to curate and experiment with new work and artists – alongside working with the existing 679 roster.
-At Major Toms, Amor produces three albums in their first year, on top of his production and engineering one offs.
-His artists get signed to Atlantic and Amor produces the likes of Sam Smith, Charli XCX, Maxïmo Park, Peace, Yuck, Marina and the Diamonds, Wretch 32 and Angel Haze.
-He also meets MNEK, then a young aspiring producer and songwriter, to collaborate on songwriting – who moves into Major Toms.
+At Major Toms, Amor produced three albums in their first year, on top of his production and engineering one-offs.
+His artists were signed to Atlantic and Amor produced the likes of Sam Smith, Charli XCX, Maxïmo Park, Peace, Yuck, Marina and the Diamonds, Wretch 32 and Angel Haze.
+He also met MNEK, then a young aspiring producer and songwriter, to collaborate on songwriting – who moved into Major Toms.